Short answer

 Why the tokenomics are credible

-It explicitly states that AER holders have no governance rights.
+It explicitly states that AERX holders have no governance rights.
 No token-weighted voting, no delegated governance, no on-chain proposal system.
 It states that passive holders receive zero passive yield, fee share, or revenue share.
 It states that the Foundation cannot conduct token buybacks, price support, or supply manipulation.

 What's still ahead